flapanther33781/poe-filter/docs/README.md

 #### How does the Unique Item Breakpoint feature work?

-Here is a short video that explains it.
+Here is a short video that explains it (right-click and open in a new window).
 If you don't want to watch the video I explain it in text below the video.

 [![Unique Item Breakpoint](https://user-images.githubusercontent.com/26362032/131201767-df9055ef-dcc9-4286-b114-c3bf12a7781d.png)](https://youtu.be/vyq4zIIuO-w)